Skip to main content

 1️⃣ Troubleshooting

-When a command fails, logs help you quickly locate the problem:
+When a command fails, logs can help you quickly locate the problem:

 # View logs after build failure